Sooke: Education

 Sooke is a part of the School District 62 Sooke.
 There is one high school, Edward Milne Community School, and one junior high school, Journey Middle School.
 The four elementary schools in the area are John Muir (in the town's west end), Sooke Elementary (town centre), the French immersion Ecole Poirier (town centre), and Saseenos Elementary (east end).
-In 2018, SD62 announced it would be building Sooke River Elementary in the Sunriver neighbourhood.
+In 2018, SD62 announced it had purchased land to build the future Sunriver Elementary in the Sunriver neighbourhood.
 Continuing adult education programs are offered by the Edward Milne Community School (EMCS) Society, which also operates with day, evening and weekend programs.
 The closest post-secondary institutions are Royal Roads University and Camosun College's Interurban campus.
+The non-profit Sooke Region Lifelong Learning offers a diverse set of educational programs and workshops both virtually and at the Sooke library.